Inverse Problem for Fractional-Laplacian with Lower Order Non-local Perturbations

-Study of the inverse boundary value problems have a long history, in particular, in the context of electrical impedance tomography; in seismic and medical imaging; as well as in inverse scattering problems.
-We refer to a thorough discussion in \cite{UG} and the reference therein for a rigorous understanding of this topic.
+Study of the inverse boundary value problems have a long history, in particular, in the context of electrical impedance tomography; it has applications on seismic and medical imaging, as well as to inverse scattering problems.
+We refer to \cite{UG} and the references therein for a survey of this topic.

-The study of Calder\'{o}n type inverse problem for non-local operators began with the recent article \cite{GSU}, where the authors address the inverse problem of determining the potential `$q$' in fractional Schr\"{o}dinger operator $\left((-\Delta)^t+q(x)\right)$, $0<t<1$ in $\Omega$ from the corresponding Dirichlet Neumann map in the exterior domain $\Omega_e$.
-In \cite{RS1} the authors study the stability estimates in the way of recovering the potential `$q$'.
-Later it has been shown that with a single measurement $(f,\mathscr{N}_{q}(f))$ it is possible to recover and reconstruct the potential `$q$' in $\Omega$ (see \cite{GRSU}).
-Subsequent problem of recovering `$q$' for the anisotropic fractional elliptic operator $(-div\, A(x)\nabla)^t+q(x)$ ($0<t<1$), which is more delicate, has been successfully considered in \cite{GLX}.
+The study of Calder\'{o}n type inverse problems for non-local operators began with the article \cite{GSU}, where the authors address the inverse problem of determining the potential $q$ in the fractional Schr\"{o}dinger operator $\left((-\Delta)^t+q(x)\right)$, $0<t<1$, in $\Omega$ from the corresponding Dirichlet to Neumann map in the exterior domain $\Omega_e$.
+In \cite{RS1} the authors study stability estimates for recovering the potential $q$.
+Later it has been shown that with a single measurement of $(f,\mathscr{N}_{b,q}(f))$ for non zero $f$, it is possible to recover and reconstruct the potential $q$ in $\Omega$ (see \cite{GRSU}).
+The problem of recovering $q$ for the anisotropic fractional elliptic operators has been considered in \cite{GLX}.